MJPA/SimpleJSON/README.md

 Notes
 -----

-If building for Android and using Visual Studio, make sure "Ignore All Default Libraries" is set to "No".
-The setting can be changed by going Settings -> Configuration Properties -> Linker -> Input.
+If building for Android and using Visual Studio, make sure `Ignore All Default Libraries` is set to `No`.
+The setting can be changed by going `Settings -> Configuration Properties -> Linker -> Input`.